 Indoor air quality is critical for human health and comfort and is largely determined by the materials used in house construction and fit out.
 It can also be impacted by the everyday use of cleaning chemicals, gas cooktops and fireplaces, as well as the emissions given off by furniture.
-Construction materials and finishes can also create environmental impacts off site and impact negatively on workers' heath (e.g., composite stone benchtops.)
+Construction materials and finishes can also create environmental impacts off site and impact negatively on workers' health.
+For example, the risk of silicosis to workers in the manufacture and processing of composite stone benchtops.
 Indoor air quality is additionally important in a solar passive home, where design and construction of the building have paid greater attention to sealing and stopping draughts than a conventional building.